ni/nilrt-docs/docs/source/cross_compile/call_shared_library.rst

    information such as the **miDebuggerPath** completed already as part of the template project creation.

-2. Complete *launch.json* for the “Hello, World!” application as shown below.
+2. Complete *launch.json* for the shared libaray application as shown in the example for version 18.0 below.
 Specifically, the **program** and **miDebuggerServerAddress** fields using the IP address of the remote NI Linux Real-Time device and the local binary build.

    .. code:: json